visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 #.
 2) This mesh acts as a container for various interesting pieces of data that users may want to pass through the query.
 This is the destination for the ``spatial_units`` and ``energy_units`` (:ref:`Units`), which show up under ``coordsets/spatial_coords/units``.
 This is also where the energy group bounds (:ref:`Standard Arguments`) appear in the output, under ``coordsets/spatial_coords/values/z``.
+If the energy group bounds were not provided by the user, or the provided bounds do not match the actual number of bins used in the ray trace, then there will be a message explaining what went wrong under ``coordsets/spatial_coords/info``, and the z values will go from 0 to n where n is the number of bins.

 The following is the example from :ref:`Overview of Output`, but with only the spatial extents mesh fully fleshed out: